-Tim Gibson has spent his career in the United States Air Force.
-Prior to joining King’s, he commanded a variety of organizations at multiple levels, including as the installation commander of the USAF Academy in Colorado Springs, Colo. and as Vice Commander of the U.S. Air Force Expeditionary Center, Joint Base McGuire-Dix-Lakehurst, N.J., which is the Air Force’s Center of Excellence for advanced expeditionary combat support training and education.
+Tim Gibson spent 32 years as a pilot in the United States Air Force.
+Prior to joining King’s, he commanded at a variety of levels, including as the installation commander of the USAF Academy (USAFA) in Colorado Springs, Colo. and as Vice Commander of the U.S. Air Force Expeditionary Center, Joint Base McGuire-Dix-Lakehurst, N.J.

 Gibson received his commission through the Air Force Academy in 1988 and subsequently earned a master’s degree in management from Colorado Christian University and a master’s in airpower art and science from the School of Advanced Airpower Studies at Maxwell Air Force Base.
 In 2007, he was a national security fellow at Harvard University’s John F. Kennedy School of Government.
 Gibson has also served as an instructor pilot for the T-37 Tweet, C-5 Galaxy, TG-7A motorglider and KC-135 Stratotanker.